gregswindle/flashcommunities/README.md

 <!-- /TOC -->

-## 1. Epic story: facilitate flash-communities
+## 1. Epic story: facilitate spontaneous group unity

 As a Humanist,<br>
-I want to facilitate rapid communal bonds using personal, data-mined sounds and imagery<br>
+I want to facilitate rapid communal bonds using personal, data-mined sounds and imagery,<br>
 In order to inspire spontaneous social unity among strangers.<br>

 ## 2. Background

-Unlike flashmobs - quick, public assemblies of people who engage in coordinated _performances_ intended for outward-facing audiences - **flash-communities** are introverted events akin to family reunions, where members share a pot-luck of music, tweets, posts, videos, and images (all of which are anonymously and automatically data-mined from mobile devices).
+Unlike flashmobs — quick, public assemblies of people who engage in coordinated _performances_ intended for outward-facing audiences — **flash-communities** are introverted events akin to family reunions, where members share a pot-luck of music, tweets, posts, videos, and images (all of which are anonymously and automatically data-mined from mobile devices).
 Projects focussed on `flash-communities` iteratively explore and experiment with the formation of minimally to non-hierarchical groups for goal-oriented enterprises.

 ## 3. Initial vision and purpose